ARM-software/CMSIS_4/README.md

 Cortex Microcontroller Software Interface Standard.
 Refer to www.arm.com/cmsis for more information.

 This GIT repository contains the CMSIS Version 4 release images starting from V4.3.0.
+Note that CMSIS Version 5 is available via https://github.com/ARM-software/CMSIS_5.

-**Issues** is the location to provide feedback and report problems for CMSIS Version 4.
+**Issues** is the location to provide feedback and report problems for the older CMSIS Version 4.
 CMSIS Version 5 is developed on https://github.com/ARM-software/CMSIS_5 and suggestions for future revisions or feedback specific to that version should be provided there.

 **Releases** provides access to the generated software packs.
 These packs are also available via _Download Specifications_ on www.arm.com/cmsis